Windsor (Google Maps location)

 But getting the young fish, or smolts, safely downriver and into the ocean where they mature has run into a snag on the Farmington River.
 The Stanley Works’ hydroelectric Rainbow Dam in Windsor has the appropriate fish ladder to help salmon get upstream.
 But it needs a bypass pipe so the 2-year-old, six-inch smolts won’t be chopped to pieces by the dam’s turbines as they head out to sea.

 The Reservoir created by the dam is merely recreational.
 Some fishing and boating and birdwatching and that’s about it.
 So when Damian and I went to the viewing area and saw a bass sort of languishing in the window, it made me sad.
-That stupid bass was caught and dropped in there as a “show” of what it would look like if an actual spawning fish was going up the fishway.
+It almost made me feel like that bass was caught and dropped in there as a “show” of what it would look like if an actual spawning fish was going up the fishway. (not that bass even do that.)

 Not a single fish went up the fishway during our visit.
 I know that some fish really do use the thing and that it does serve a good purpose.
-But to read the initial accounts of this thing make it seem like there was going to be salmon positively jumping over themselves to get upriver.
+But to read the initial accounts of the project make it seem like there was going to be salmon positively jumping over themselves to get upriver.

 Damian rather enjoyed watching that sad, lone fish struggle to maintain its position in the window.
 He liked checking out the little educational area where a DEEP worker explained the state of the state’s current fish restoration programs.
 He liked watching the various man-made “waterfalls” that tumble hither and yon at Rainbow Dam.